ropensci/comtradr/README.md

 Once the data is collected, we can use it to create some basic visualizations.

-**Plot 1**: Using the data collected in example 1 above to plot total value (USD) of Chinese exports to Mexico, South Korea and the United States, by year.
+**Plot 1**: Using the data collected above in example 1, plot total value (USD) of Chinese exports to Mexico, South Korea and the United States, by year.

 ``` r
 # install.packages("ggplot2")